clvnkhr/clvnkhr.github.io/_posts/2023-06-09-Hello-Jekyll.md

   </script>
 {% endif %}
 ```
-Unfortunately, I need to use double slashes in the source.
+Unfortunately, I need to use double slashes in the source i.e. `\\[...\\]`.
 Small price to pay.

+## 2023-06-27: Fixing the projects page

+Figured out that `card:hover` was the part not working in Safari.
+Works nicely in Edge though.
+Simply turned off the border for now.